 - This is when an employer is cited more than once for the same violation.
 Fines are substantial.

 - This is when an employer fails to correct an issue within the required time frame.
 Fines can be high and may be added to daily until the issue is remedied to the satisfaction of the OSHA investigator.

-With 25+ years' experience, the Houston OSHA lawyers at Hendershot, Cannon & Hisey, P.C. are prepared to defend employers against these and all other types of violations.
+With 25+ years' experience, the Houston OSHA lawyers at Hendershot, Cowart & Hisey, P.C. are prepared to defend employers against these and all other types of violations.
 We will take immediate action to prevent, mitigate, reduce, or eliminate citations.
 When possible, we can appear on site during the OSHA inspection.
 On these occasions, we strive to negotiate a positive outcome with an OSHA inspector on the spot if appropriate.

 More Than Just a Fine

 As of August 2016, OSHA fines businesses $12,471 per day for Failure to Abate, and $124,709 for Willful & Repeat Violations.
 However, when considering whether or not to hire an attorney, it is important to think about more than just fines.
 Certain citations can place employers on the Severe Violator Enforcement Program.